Islandora-Collaboration-Group/ISLE/README.md

     - `docker-compose up -d`
     * **Please note:** the “ -d” argument stands for “detached” meaning the command will persist even if you close your terminal or your computer sleeps etc…)
 7. Please wait a few moments for the stack to fully come up.
 Approximately 3-5 minutes.
-8. Install Islandora on the isle-apache-ld container:
+8. Install Islandora on the isle-apache-demo container:
-    - `docker exec -it isle-apache-ld bash /utility-scripts/isle_drupal_build_tools/isle_islandora_installer.sh`
+    - `docker exec -it isle-apache-demo bash /utility-scripts/isle_drupal_build_tools/isle_islandora_installer.sh`
 9. To wrap up testing:
     - In the folder with the docker-compose.yml `docker-compose down -v` (nb: the -v removes all volumes, and will delete any work.
 This option **does not persist your data**)